brad-dallin/laptop-chemistry/README.md

-# laptopchemistry-notebooks
+# cheminformatics
-Repository to store notebooks and other useful things created for the Laptop Chemistry Blog.
+Repository to store notebooks and other useful tools for cheminformatics analysis and visualization.